tobybreckon/chroma-keying/README.md

 - copy and paste the code from this example [capture_camera.py](capture_camera.py) into your Visual Studio Code window
 - save this file as ```main.py``` by selecting menu item: File > Save As... (then entering filename as ```main.py```)
 - _[ make sure your usb webcam is connected to your PC ]_
-- click "Run > Run Without Debugging", you should see a window with an image captured
+- click _"Run > Run Without Debugging"_, you should see a window with an image captured

 You should now see a live image from your webcam, _if not_ and you get an error try plugging/re-plugging the usb webcam a couple of times and re-run the program (last step above).

 You may now also wish to try the following:

-- re-orienting the image if it is upside down: find the function ```cv2.flip(image,-1`)``` in the code and uncomment it.
+- re-orienting the image if it is upside down or back to front (left-right): find the function ```cv2.flip(image,-1)``` in the code and uncomment it.
 The number in the brackets controls what sort of flip is done.
 Try changing it to 0 or 1, to get a correct orientation for your image, then try other numbers to see the effect.
 - adding blurring to the image to remove image noise: find the line containin ```cv2.GaussianBlur(...)``` in the code and uncomment it.
-The specified filter sizes, _(5,5)_, which are known an parameters to the blurring function control how much blurring is performed in each of the horizontal (_x_-axis) and vertical (_y_-axis) directions in the image: you can try varying them for differing effects and re-running your code but the parameters you use must be positive, odd numbers.
+The specified filter sizes, _(5,5)_, which are known an parameters to the blurring function control how much blurring is performed in each of the horizontal (_x_-axis) and vertical (_y_-axis) directions in the image: you can try varying them for differing effects and re-running your code but the parameters you use must be _positive, odd_ numbers.

+**Advanced:** you may wish to try this example [live_video.py](live_video.py) which does image blurring on a live video image from the camera with graphical user interface (GUI) sliders to control the blurring on the live image.
+You may wish to also add in the earlier image flipping ```cv2.flip(....)``` or other filtering effects

-## Task 2 ....
+## Task 2 - Identifying an Image Region by Hue

+[ to come directly from Magnus's 2nd task here ]

-## Task 3 ....
+## Task 3 - Building an Invisibility Cloak

+[ use the basic code from original blog / Chris email ]

-## Task 4 ....
+## Task 3 - Building an Improved Invisibility Cloak

+[ add colour selector, histogram back-projection to image (?), alpha blending (?) etc ]

-## Bonus Task
+## Bonus Task - Machine Learning Based Invisibility

+[ use pre-trained Mask R-CNN, detect people as masks - then feed that into the earlier invisibility "engine" of Task 3]